Mortgage Requirements 2026: What You Need to Qualify

 Show more

-While the above table gives baseline requirements for each loan, keep in mind that your rates and loan terms will vary depending on your financial profile.
-For example, while you can technically get a conventional mortgage with a 3% down payment if you qualify, you’ll get much better rates if you can put down 10% or, ideally, 20%.
+While the table above provides baseline requirements for each loan, keep in mind that your rates and loan terms will vary based on your financial profile.
+For example, while you can technically get a conventional mortgage with a 3% down payment if you qualify, you'll get much better rates if you can put down 10% or, ideally, 20%.

-Likewise, although VA loans don’t technically require a minimum credit score, it’s up to the individual lender whether or not they approve your application.
-So you’ll still need to have good credit in order to qualify for any mortgage, including a VA loan.
+Likewise, although VA loans don't technically require a minimum credit score, it's up to the individual lender whether or not they approve your application.
+So you'll still need good credit to qualify for any mortgage, including a VA loan.

 How flexible are mortgage requirements?

 Mortgage requirements are fairly flexible and there are often many creative financing solutions your lender can come up with.
 Lenders are more concerned with your overall financial picture rather than whether or not you meet every individual criteria.
-For example, if your credit score is a little below the lender’s desired minimum, a larger down payment or low DTI ratio could help make up for it.
+For example, if your credit score is slightly below the lender's minimum, a larger down payment or a lower DTI ratio could help offset it.

 How flexible your lender will be largely depends on their own processes.
-For instance, some lenders use a manual underwriting process specifically for borrowers who don’t fit traditional qualification criteria, such as self-employed individuals or those who are rebuilding their finances after bankruptcy.
+For instance, some lenders use a manual underwriting process for borrowers who don’t meet traditional qualification criteria, such as self-employed individuals or those rebuilding their finances after bankruptcy.

 How mortgage type impacts flexibility

-Keep in mind that for conventional loans, lenders have to adhere to guidelines set by Fannie Mae and Freddie Mac, so they’re somewhat limited in how flexible they can be.
+Keep in mind that, for conventional loans, lenders must adhere to guidelines set by Fannie Mae and Freddie Mac, so they’re somewhat limited in how flexible they can be.
 However, they may offer mortgages that don’t follow these guidelines, which are called non-QM (non-qualified mortgage) loans.
 Non-QM loans are more flexible, but they represent a greater risk for the lender, so your overall financial profile will still need to be strong.

 Pros and cons of using a mortgage with more flexibility